[Updated July 2024]

 Again, there have been several stories on social media regarding cooling dogs with heatstroke, very few backed by up solid science.

-What we do know, comes from the dark days of science well before the Animals in Scientific Procedures Act 1986 legislation.
+Much of what we do know, comes from the dark days of science well before the Animals in Scientific Procedures Act 1986 legislation.
 Dogs were heated to the point of collapse, or unconsciousness.
 This study found that comatose dogs cool differently and much slower than conscious dogs with heatstroke.
 We know that dogs presenting to vets in a coma tend to have a poor prognosis for survival, likely due in part to their inability to effectively cool.

 The single most effective way to ensure a dog’s survival, is to prevent heatstroke from happening.